-- Return international economy flights, taxes and current fuel surcharges (unless a land only option is selected)
+- Return international flights, taxes and current fuel surcharges (unless a land only option is selected)

 - All accommodation

 - All meals

 - All sightseeing and entrance fees

 - All transportation and transfers

-- English-speaking National Escort (if your group is 10 or more passengers)
+- English-speaking National Escort (If your group is 10 or more passengers)

-- Visa fees for Australian passport holders

-Personal expenditures e.g. drinks, optional excursions or shows, insurance of any kind, tipping, early check in or late checkout and other items not specified on the itinerary are at your own expense.
+Personal expenditures e.g. drinks, optional excursions or shows, insurance of any kind, customary tipping, early check in or late checkout and other items not specified on the itinerary are at your own expense.

-Classic Tours
+Classic Tour

 These tours are designed for those who wish to see the iconic sites and magnificent treasures of India on an excellent value group tour whilst travelling with like-minded people.
 The tours are on a fully-inclusive basis so you'll travel with the assurance that all your arrangements are taken care of.
-You will be accompanied by our dedicated and professional National Escort or Local Guides, whose unparalleled knowledge will turn your holiday into an unforgettable experience.
+You will be accompanied by our dedicated and professional National Escort/Local Guides, whose unparalleled knowledge will turn your holiday into an unforgettable experience.